rpdelaney/l4d2-tourney-rules/rules.md

 ### 5.4 Reporting results

-Submit results, with a screenshot, by the following Sunday at midnight (timezone \[TBD\]).
-Failure to report weekly round results before the deadline will result in a double forfeit.
+Submit results, with a screenshot, by the following Sunday at midnight.
+Failure to report results before the deadline will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

 To report match results, post in the `#results` channel as outlined in the pinned messages.
 Include a screenshot of the final scores.
 Results will not be